Physician Assistant Studies

 Timeline for Direct Patient Care

-2. Graduate School: at the time you submit your application to CASP
+2. Graduate School/College of Health Sciences supplemental Application: must be submitted at the time you submit your application to CASPA

-• All three applications must be completed and on file to be considered for the PA program.
+• All applications must be completed and on file to be considered for the PA program.

 Letters of Recommendation